elysium-suite/minos/README.md

 **Service won't restart**

 ![no_restart](setup/imgs/broken_restart.png)
-- On some operating systems (notably DigitalOcean boxes), the init.d script fails to manage the service correctly.
+- In some operating environments (notably DigitalOcean boxes), the init.d script fails to manage the service correctly.
 - You can manually kill the python and uwsgi processes.
  - `sudo pkill -9 python3; pkill -p uwsgi`